KotlinThree/AndroidExtension/README.md

 AndroidExtension try to provide useful and smooth extensions in kotlin for android developer.

-## kotlin version
+## Kotlin Version

-As kotlin may changes big in diffrent version, we will try to adapt the latest version as soon as possible.
+As kotlin may changes big in different version, we will try to adapt the latest version as soon as possible.
 The library is compatible with latest Kotlin 1.0.0-beta-4584.

-## reference
+## Reference

 ```
 repositories {